 But would your boss expect you to know anything about the Justice League?

 Maybe your boss is like Michael Scott from TV’s The Office.
-While Michael Scott keeps impersonating famous standup comedians, maybe your boss wants you to be the hero of your own story.
+While Michael Scott impersonates famous standup comedians, maybe your boss wants you to be the hero of your own story.
 When I had supervisors coach me on the job, they would try to get me feeling good about the work.

-For example, when I was a salesman at a computer business, my own supervisor liked to say to me, “You’re the boss.”
+When I was a salesman at a computer business, my own supervisor liked to say to me, “You’re the boss.”

 2013 Man of Steel Set in the DCEU